nus-cs2103/old-website/contents/coding-standards-cpp.md

     bool isTableFull();
     ```

-    [Hint: If you are looking for a way to auto-generate online HTML documentation based on the comments written in code, try [Doxygen](https://www.google.com/url?q=http://www.stack.nl/~dimitri/doxygen/&sa=D&usg=AFQjCNG8GqcHJMXJpA5H1ggz5r7Q4OISgw).
-The comment standard used is similar to Javadoc]
+    > Hint: If you are looking for a way to auto-generate online HTML documentation based on the comments written in code, try [Doxygen](https://www.google.com/url?q=http://www.stack.nl/~dimitri/doxygen/&sa=D&usg=AFQjCNG8GqcHJMXJpA5H1ggz5r7Q4OISgw).
+The comment standard used is similar to Javadoc.

 ## Look & Feel
 1. Do not declare __multiple variables__ in a single line.
 Initialize variables whenever possible.